rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 > Example:
 > <CITE>416 pages, 98 pages in various pagings</CITE>

-c)	As a last resort, record the physical unit  in which the manifestation was issued (volume, case, or portfolio) followed by “(various pagings),” “(various foliations),” or “(various numberings)”
+c)	As a last resort, record the physical unit  in which the manifestation was issued (e.g., volume, case, or portfolio) followed by “(various pagings),” “(various foliations),” or “(various numberings)”

 >Example:
 ><CITE>1 volume (various pagings)</CITE>